daniel-furman/ensemble-climate-projections/README.md

 ---

 All code and data required to reproduce research presented at the SICB 2021 and SCCUR 2019 conferences.
 See [`Comparing_MLs.ipynb`](https://nbviewer.jupyter.org/github/daniel-furman/ensemble-climate-projections/blob/main/Comparing_MLs.ipynb) first.
-Also, see my open-source contributions to [pyimpute](https://github.com/perrygeo/pyimpute/pull/22), which was used for spatial classification in Python.
+Also, see my open-source contributions to [pyimpute](https://github.com/perrygeo/pyimpute/pull/22), a spatial classification Python library.

 ### Workflow